splitbrain/J7-C_UC96_BLE_Logger/README.md

   --raw-pretty          Use pretty-print for RAW Output
 ```

+## Docker

+The command can be run via docker or docker compose in case you have trouble installing the dependencies.
+Note that the container needs to run in privileged mode!

+  docker build . -t j7c
+  docker run -i --rm --net=host --privileged -v /dev:/dev j7c --help

 ## More

 The decoder was reverse engineered by myself.
 There are now a few more comprehensive protocol descriptions available, so if you want to work with these devices yourself you might want to have a look over there: